"Do Not Mention This to the User": Detecting and Understanding Malicious Agent Skills in the Wild: Methodology

 Vulnerability counts alone do not characterize evasion mechanisms.
 We therefore also identify undocumented runtime behaviors---termed \textit{shadow features}---that are not inferable from a skill's public description.
 The same two authors independently compared each skill's documented functionality with its observed runtime behavior.
 A capability was labeled a shadow feature only when both authors independently judged it uninferable from the skill's public documentation.
 Shadow features break down as follows: undocumented network endpoints (47.2\%), conditional triggers (18.4\%), obfuscated code segments (11.0\%), instructions embedded in comments or markup (6.7\%), and other undocumented behaviors such as silent file modifications and covert logging (16.7\%).
 Inter-rater agreement on shadow feature classification was 91.4\% (Cohen's $\kappa = 0.83$).

-\textbf{Dataset Summary.} The pipeline produces a three-tiered dataset (Table~\ref{tab:data_sources_dataset}). \textbf{Tier~1} (98,380 skills) is the full ecosystem snapshot, including metadata and all bundled code and instruction files. \textbf{Tier~2} (4,287 skills) consists of candidates flagged by static analysis, each annotated with matched patterns and severity ratings; this tier can be used to study triage strategies and static-analysis precision. \textbf{Tier~3} (157 skills, 632 vulnerabilities) consists of behaviorally confirmed malicious skills, each annotated with: \begin{itemize}[leftmargin=*, nosep] \item \textbf{Vulnerability labels}: Pattern ID, severity (CRITICAL/HIGH/MEDIUM/LOW), and kill chain phase for each of 632 extracted vulnerabilities \item \textbf{Shadow feature annotations}: Documented vs.\ actual behavior comparison (115 of 157 skills, 73.2\%) \item \textbf{Attack chain membership}: Co-occurring vulnerability patterns and chain classifications \item \textbf{Registry source and disclosure status}: Platform origin and removal outcome \end{itemize}
+\textbf{Pipeline Output and Released Artifact.} The pipeline produces a three-stage funnel (Table~\ref{tab:data_sources_dataset}): a 98,380-skill \textbf{snapshot}, a 4,287-skill \textbf{candidate} set with matched patterns and severity ratings, and a \textbf{confirmed} set of 157 malicious skills with 632 labeled vulnerabilities.
+We release the confirmed set together with the complete detection pipeline; the snapshot and candidate stages are reproduced by running the shipped crawler and static analyzer rather than redistributed (registries evolve continuously, and broadly distributing the candidates would amplify the malware-channel risk of \S\ref{sec:ethics}).
+Each confirmed skill is annotated with: \begin{itemize}[leftmargin=*, nosep] \item \textbf{Vulnerability labels}: Pattern ID, severity (CRITICAL/HIGH/MEDIUM/LOW), and kill chain phase for each of 632 extracted vulnerabilities \item \textbf{Shadow feature annotations}: Documented vs.\ actual behavior comparison (115 of 157 skills, 73.2\%) \item \textbf{Attack chain membership}: Co-occurring vulnerability patterns and chain classifications \item \textbf{Registry source and disclosure status}: Platform origin and removal outcome \end{itemize}